MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 ---

-**Note:**

-- In the live environment you can't accept a refund order.
-This is done automatically.
+**Note:** In the live environment, you can't accept refund orders.
+These are done automatically.
 {{< /details >}}

 {{< details title="iDEAL" >}}